 Chelmsford Cathedral is committed to caring for the environment and has put in place an action plan to ensure that we can achieve our goals.

-In 2020 we achieved the Eco Church Silver Award and are now committed to achieving gold.
-Chelmsford Diocese is committed to being Carbon Neutral target by 2030 and is working hard to achieve that across is churches and schools.
+In September 2021 we achieved the Eco Church Gold Award.
+Chelmsford Diocese is committed to being Carbon Neutral by 2030 and is working hard to achieve that across is churches and schools.

 Christians believe that the whole world was made by our Creator God.
 He blessed what He had made and said that it was good (Genesis 1).
 The natural world has intrinsic value, of itself it glorifies God.
 The whole of creation praises God in its very existence: